North Carolina Railroad

 The North Carolina Railroad is a 317 mi state-owned rail corridor extending from Morehead City, North Carolina, to Charlotte.
-The railroad carries over 70 freight trains operated by the Norfolk Southern Railway and eight passenger trains (Amtrak's Carolinian and Piedmont) daily.
+The railroad carries over 70 freight trains (operated by the Norfolk Southern Railway) and ten passenger trains (Amtrak's Carolinian and Piedmont) daily.
 The railroad works with the North Carolina Department of Commerce and the North Carolina Department of Transportation on capital-improvement projects.

 History

 In 1848, the North Carolina Legislature authorized a railroad that would connect the eastern part of the state with the Piedmont.
 North Carolina Senate President Calvin Graves cast the deciding vote, ensuring that the railroad would be built, but ending his political career because it would not pass through his district.
 The North Carolina Railroad was incorporated January 27, 1849, by special act of the legislature.

 In 1851, Senator Graves was given the honor of lifting the first shovel of soil as construction of the railroad began in Greensboro.
 In 1854, the railroad's first president, businessman John Motley Morehead, dubbed the rail line "the tree of life" for the state.

 About 130 miles of the -gauge railroad, between Greensboro and Goldsboro, was opened for operation on December 13, 1855.
 About 94 miles of the railroad, between Greensboro and Charlotte, was opened on January 30, 1856.
 In early 1856, the first train traveled along the entire route from Goldsboro to Charlotte.

+At the close of the American Civil War in May 1865, the shareholders' inspection committee examined and delivered a report on the status of the railway.
+The document noted significant damage to the tracks from rain and flooding, the wholesale destruction of about 10 miles of track near Salisbury by federal forces, and the burning of the depots at Raleigh, Goldsboro, High Point, and Salisbury, as well as the burning of several facilities in Charlotte.
+The track east of Raleigh had been sabotaged by retreating Confederate forces during the closing stages of the war and was under the jurisdiction of the United States Military Railroad.